Trevor Bauer sues woman who accused him of sexual assault - NewsBreak

 Trevor Bauer sues woman who accused him of sexual assault

-The lawsuit was filed in the U.S. District Court for the Central District of California, Bauer said on Twitter .Oklahoma City Zoo mourning loss of popular river otter
+The lawsuit was filed in the U.S. District Court for the Central District of California, Bauer said on Twitter.

 Bauer currently has a pending defamation lawsuit against The Athletic and former reporter Molly Knight.